 - the importance of the therapist’s own RS attitudes, beliefs, and practices;

 - how to help clients access RS resources, and how to respond to RS problems that arise in treatment.

 The training is online and self-paced.
 It takes six to eight hours to complete, can be done on your own time, and consists of a number of engaging resources and learning activities.

 Who can take the training?

 Mental health providers (MD, PhD, Masters level) of all disciplines are welcome to participate.
-You have four weeks to complete the program after you complete the pre-training assessment.
+The course usually takes 4 weeks to complete, after you complete the pre-training assessment.
 However, you have until the end of the year to finish, if you need more time.